ryanwdavies/final-project-ThamesBoats/README.md

 ### Web interface configuration

 ##### Install node packages
-We install the Node required packages: ing, merging, and uploading file modifications.
 Here we install required Node packages for lite-server and launch:
 ```
 cd ../app